KN2C2D/2d-game-runner/README.md

 ### Team's Binaries format

-Each team's binaries should be in a folder with their name (Teams will be recognized by folder names in game tools).
+Each team's binaries should be in a folder with their name (Teams will be recognized by folder names in Game Runner).
 The only necessity is that each team should have a "startAll" executable in their folder.

 The "startAll" executable should get a command line argument port and start all of the agents (and coach) on the given port.